cngzkrs/apache_kafka_zookeeper_master/README.md

 # apache-kafka-master

-Apache Kafka with Zookeeper implementation code project
+Apache Kafka with Zookeeper implementation code project.
+This codes are implemented from a learning video series of KablosuzKedi Youtube channel.

 ## Getting Started